glebzlat/Polygen/docs/docs/language-reference.md

 ### String literal

-A String literal is an arbitrary sequence of characters between single or double quotes.
-It matches input the string exactly.
+String literal is an arbitrary sequence of characters between single or double quotes that matches exactly its content.

-Characters of a literal can include general ASCII characters and special characters.
-Special characters escaped with a backslash.
+Allowed characters in a string literal are ASCII characters and escape sequences, described below.

 ```peg
 Char <- EscapeChar / .
 ```

-The dot `.` means "any character".
+Dot `.` is a wildcard that matches any single character.

 Special characters are: